 Your 2 year old may count to 10 one day and throw a bowl of cheerios at you the next.
 And your 4 year old will probably still scribble when coloring a picture and cut crooked on a straight line.
 Your 5 year old may know all the sounds of the alphabet, but is unable to identify some of the letters.
 Learning can look like a mess, but it is NOT!!!

 Every child learns at their own pace, which means every child learns differently.
 If your child’s friend across the street can read books, but your child doesn’t know the alphabet, THAT’S OKAY!
 When everyone learns differently, it can look messy, but it’s not.
 It’s just early learning.
 Early learning involves children studying and exploring the world and taking away different experiences.
 Teachers know and are trained to differentiate or distinguish learning goals for each child.
 They also know how to address those needs in the classroom.
 Your job as a parent is to focus ONLY on your child.
 DO NOT COMPARE your child to any other.

 2. Early Learning is COLORFUL!

-If you expect your toddler to color a printable of an apple to learn the color red or your 5 year old to complete worksheet after worksheet to help them learn to read…you might have the wrong idea of early learning.
+If you expect your toddler to color a printable of an apple to learn the color red, you might have the wrong idea of early learning.
+Maybe your 5 year old is unable to complete worksheet after worksheet to help them learn to read.
+You might have the wrong idea of early learning.
 Early learning should be colorful…full of fun, games and lots of play.